Actindo-AG/Documentation/POS/Operation/03_EditBillList.md

     > [Info] If you want to restore the original price, click the ![Reject](../../Assets/Icons/Cross03.png "[Reject]") (Reject) button in the *Price (mod.)* field.

 4. Click the [Save] button in the bottom right corner to apply the price change.
     The detail view of the offer is closed.
 The bill list is displayed again.
 The modified price is displayed in italics to the right of the offer. <!---NEU-->The old price is listed one line below and crossed out.
-The price difference is stored for later analyzes.
+The price difference is stored for future analysis.

     ![Bill list](../../Assets/Screenshots/POS/Sales/Cashpoint/BillList/BillListChangedPrice.png "[Bill list]")